-Open the New UFT Custom Support Class wizard.
+Open the New UFT One Custom Support Class wizard.

-Expand the Unified Functional Testing folder and select UFT Custom Support Class.
+Expand the UFT One folder and select UFT One Custom Support Class.

 Click Next.
 The Custom Class Selection screen opens.